ktaylor63/southeast/site/content/news/searching-for-the-northern-long-eared-bat-at-unexpected-places.md

 ---
-title: 'Searching for the Northern Long-eared Bat in Unexpected Places'
+title: 'Searching for the northern long-eared bat in unexpected places'
 date: '2016-03-30'
 hero:
     name: northern-long-eared-bat-survey.jpg